paulinho-16/MEIC-TVVS/assignments/assignment9.md

 This mutant consisted of removing a call to the `printStackTrace` method that is executed when an exception is raised.
 This exception is thrown when trying to format a negative value of times.
-The presence of the mentioned method ends up not influencing the behavior of the program, as it only prints a description of the thrown exception, therefore the mutant survives.
+The presence of the mentioned method ends up not influencing the behaviour of the program, as it only prints a description of the thrown exception; therefore the mutant survives.

 ![Seventh Mutants](./images/mt_unit_test7-1.png)